-The Lower School years (grades K - 6) allow students to explore the natural world.
-Science specialist teachers focus exclusively on science in two fully equipped science laboratories.
-A designated outdoor area provides hands-on experience in composting, gardening, and other outdoor science.
-Students take field trips, participate in community service, and engage in environmental awareness projects.
-Parents, community professionals, and older ‘Iolani students visit classes, further enriching the program.
-Special programs occur at all grade levels including a third grade "Space Night" where students and their families camp overnight, use telescopes to observe the night sky, and participate in expert-led science activities.
+In the Lower School students explore the natural world.
+Working in two fully equipped Science laboratories, teachers who specialize in Science focus exclusively on the subject.
+A designated outdoor area provides hands-on experience in composting, gardening, and other outdoor educational activities.
+Students participate in field trips, community service, and environmental awareness projects.
+Parents, community professionals, and older ‘Iolani students visit classes.
+Special programs occur at all grade levels, including a third-grade Space Night when students and their families camp overnight, use telescopes to observe the night sky, and participate in expert-led science activities.

 In the Upper School (grades 7-12), students deepen their scientific knowledge and further develop as young scientists.
 All courses involve hands-on laboratory work that allows students to learn concepts and practice skills.
 All Science teachers are experts in the subjects they teach.
 Fully equipped laboratories and additional lecture rooms allow ample space for students to investigate and learn.
 The average Science course size is small enough to allow individualized attention for students both inside and outside the laboratory.
 In grades 7 and 8, students explore Earth Science and Physical Science.
 Once students reach the high school years, there is a three-year sequence of Biology, Chemistry, and Physics.
 Students have the option of taking a fourth year of high school Science, earning Advanced Placement college credit in Biology, Chemistry and/or Physics.